Jane Pierce: Public perception and legacy

-The general public's first impression of Pierce was in a biography of her husband written by family friend Nathaniel Hawthorne at the beginning of Franklin's campaign.
-It emphasized her poor health as her husband's reason for declining a role in the Polk administration, creating a reputation as a sickly woman that has persisted to the present day.
-During her time as first lady, Pierce was considered an invalid and seen as a depressing presence in a depressing White House, though she did receive sympathy from the people for her grief.
-During her tenure as first lady, Pierce was known as "the shadow of the White House".
-She did receive backlash from the public after canceling Saturday evening Marine Band concerts in view of the Sabbath.
+The general public's first impression of Pierce was in a biography of her husband by family friend Nathaniel Hawthorne at the beginning of Franklin's campaign.
+It emphasized her poor health as her husband's reason for declining a role in the Polk administration, creating a reputation as a sickly woman that has persisted ever since.
+While first lady, Pierce was considered an invalid and seen as a depressing presence in a depressing White House, though she received sympathy from the people for her grief.
+She was known as "the shadow of the White House".
+She received backlash from the public after canceling Saturday evening Marine Band concerts in view of the Sabbath.
 Hawthorne once wrote that she "wasn't really of this world."

 Pierce is ranked poorly among historians, with polling showing that she is considered one of the least effectual first ladies.
-She is also one of the most obscure of the first ladies, having served in the role prior its having national prominence and during a presidency that has itself become obscure.
-Much like other antebellum first ladies, she has often been identified as avoiding the spotlight and being of little importance to her husband's administration.
-She is considered to have had little influence on the position of first lady and did not set precedent for her successors.
+She is also one of the most obscure, having served in the role before it had national prominence and during a presidency that has itself become obscure.
+Much like other antebellum first ladies, she has often been identified as avoiding the spotlight and of little importance to her husband's administration.
+She is considered to have had little influence on the position of first lady and set no precedent for her successors.
 Pierce's influence on her husband manifested through her dislike of politics, including her role in his decision to retire from the Senate in 1842.
 Some scholars have suggested that in the course of her relationship with her husband, she may have felt a religious compulsion to save his soul and courted him because of his vices rather than despite them.
-While contemporary perception of Pierce was generally one of sympathy, a trend among 20th century historians was to describe her as a hypochondriac that failed to support her husband during tragedy and to consider her as a damaging factor in her husband's poorly received presidency.
+While contemporary perception of Pierce was generally one of sympathy, a trend among 20th-century historians was to describe her as a hypochondriac who failed to support her husband during tragedy and to consider her as a damaging factor in her husband's poorly received presidency.

 Political beliefs

 Pierce was a Puritan, and this formed the basis of her worldview.
 Her religious beliefs impressed on her the conviction that suffering was punishment from God.
-She strongly opposed the political and social culture of Washington, lamenting the regular parties and alcohol consumption.
+She strongly opposed Washington's political and social culture, lamenting the regular parties and alcohol consumption.
 She was raised as a Whig, which caused conflict with her family when she married her husband, who served in office as a Democrat.
 She supported the temperance movement and opposed the consumption of alcohol.
-Pierce was also a supporter of the abolitionist movement in opposition to her husband's tolerance of slavery in the name of states' rights, and she wished for a Union victory during the American Civil War.
+Pierce also supported abolitionism, in contrast to her husband's tolerance of slavery in the name of states' rights, and wished for a Union victory in the American Civil War.
 Pierce admired Andrew Jackson while he was president.
-She disliked Representative Davy Crockett, believing him to be "conceited, stupid, [and] silly".
+She disliked Representative Davy Crockett, believing him "conceited, stupid, [and] silly".